zachMahan64/bear-vscode/README.md

 2. Restart VSCode (or run `Developer: Reload Window` from the command palette).
 3. Open any `.bear` file — highlighting will apply automatically.

-## Publish

-### A - `.vsix` package (ideal)
+### `.vsix` package install
-1. Install the VSCode Extension CLI: `npm install -g @vscode/vsce`
+1. install the VSCode Extension CLI: `npm install -g @vscode/vsce`
 2. From inside the extension folder: `vsce package`
-3. This produces `bear-language-0.0.1.vsix`.
+3. This produces `bear-language-0.0.1.vsix`, or whatever the current version is.
-4. Anyone can install it via: `code --install-extension bear-language-0.0.1.vsix` or via VSCode UI: Extensions → `...` → Install from VSIX.
+4. install it via: `code --install-extension bear-language-0.0.1.vsix` or via VSCode UI: Extensions → `...` → Install from VSIX.

-### B - marketplace
-1. Create a publisher account at https://marketplace.visualstudio.com
-2. `vsce publish` from the extension folder.
-3. Anyone can then find and install it by name.

 ## Package